manywho/ManyWho_Flow_SDK_Java/README.md

 ## Usage

-Some initial basic information on how to build a plugin that integrates with ManyWho using this SDK is available in the [Wiki](https://github.com/manywho/sdk-java/wiki).
+Some initial basic information on how to build a plugin that integrates with ManyWho using this SDK is [available here](https://manywho.github.io/sdk-java).

 ## Modules